vkhazin/custom-linux-metrics/README.md

 * Code creates new or updates an existing file under `/proc` folder e.g.: `/proc/path/to/new-file`
 * Path/file under /proc folder may not exist and must be created by the code transparently
 * Input: filePath e.g. `/path/to/file`, string content e.g. `key: "value"`, appendFlag e.g. `true`
+* Exception details in case of a failure

 ## Acceptance Criteria